munasserr/Chatting_App/README.md

 1. Clone the repository to your local machine using `git clone`.

-2. Install the required dependencies.
-You can use `pip` for Python dependencies and a package manager like `npm` or `yarn` for JavaScript dependencies.

-3. Run the Django development server.
+2. Run the Django development server.

-4. Access the application through your web browser.
+3. Access the application through your web browser.

 ## Usage